Robin4018/Payroll-Management-System/README.md

 # 🚀 Universal Payroll Management System

 A high-performance, **Multi-tenant SaaS** payroll and HR management solution built with **Django**.
 Designed to handle complex organizational workflows for Schools, Colleges, and Corporate entities with absolute data isolation.
+I've Submitted this as my Final Year main Project.
+If you're interested in contributing to this project, kindly create a seperate new branch and feel free to work on this.

 ---